 This 12-week medical office and customer service training is instructor led, and offers training in MS Word 2013, medical terminology, and regulatory information affecting the health care industry.
 In addition, there will be training in medical office procedures and administration, as well as in customer service and communication skills.
 This program prepares participants for jobs in medical office registration/administration, such as Patient Service Coordinator, Patient Access Representative, and Medical Office Administrator.
 Students in this program are assigned to a six week internship.
 Ongoing job search assistance is also provided, weekly.
 For more information contact Shirley Fickett - Program Manager, Medical Office Training, x133, firstname.lastname@example.org.

-This program is for unemployed job seekers 55 and older from Essex, Middlesex, Suffolk, Norfolk, and Worcester Counties who are committed to finding a job.
+This program is for unemployed job seekers 55 and older who are committed to findidng a job.
+Coverage areas include, in Massachusetts: Essex, Middlesex, Suffolk, Norfolk, and Worcester Counties and all of New Hampshire.
 Participants who meet Federal low-income guidelines start earning right away.
 They receive paid on-the-job training in their own community for up to 20-hours a week, get help searching for a job, and new work experience to add to their resume.

 Job seekers are placed in government agencies or non-profits, and provided intensive job search assistance and training.
 The goal is to find unsubsidized employment within a year.
 This is a terrific opportunity for older job seekers who have been out of work for long periods of time and need current work experience.